openfoodfacts/openfoodfacts-androidapp/README.md

 - [Friedger Müffke](https://github.com/friedger)
 - [Qian Jin](https://github.com/jinqian)

-If you're new to open-source, we recommend you to checkout our [_Contributing Guidelines_](https://github.com/openfoodfacts/openfoodfacts-androidapp/blob/master/CONTRIBUTING.md).
-Feel free to fork the project and send us a pull request.
+If you're new to open-source, we recommend to checkout our [_Contributing Guidelines_](https://github.com/openfoodfacts/openfoodfacts-androidapp/blob/master/CONTRIBUTING.md).
+Feel free to fork the project and send a pull request.

 Here's a few list of bugs:
 - Very high impact: https://github.com/openfoodfacts/openfoodfacts-androidapp/labels/very%20high%20impact
 - Priority: https://github.com/openfoodfacts/openfoodfacts-androidapp/labels/priority

-If you don't have time to contribute code, you're welcome to scan new products, or make a donation to [_help pay for the hosting and general costs_](https://www.helloasso.com/associations/open-food-facts/formulaires/1/widget/en)
+If you don't have time to contribute code, you're very welcome to scan new products, or make a donation to [_help pay for the hosting and general costs_](https://www.helloasso.com/associations/open-food-facts/formulaires/1/widget/en)

 ## Copyright and License